anthrocoon12/todo-list/README.md

 ## Run in Local
 This project use sbt build tool, make sure you have installed sbt on your machine.
 To run the project, simply clone the project and run command ```sbt run``` on the project folder.

+## See the web in action
+The web is hosted at [https://todo-list-cahya.herokuapp.com/](https://todo-list-cahya.herokuapp.com/).
+Please try it out :)